 Many of our guests carry a camera on their travels with us, but – and I hope I won’t cause offence by saying this – few have been able wield it with greater effect than photographer Viv Blewett.

-Along with nine friends, Viv spent a week traveling by bicycle, on foot and in horse and carts through the Saxon villages of Transylvania with us this May.
+Along with nine friends, Viv spent a week traveling by bicycle, on foot and in horse and carts through the Saxon villages of Transylvania with us a couple of years ago.
 We asked her to choose a few of her favourite photos from the journey and to explain her choices.

 1. Lady in Biertan

 This lovely old lady sitting outside her house in Biertan, home to the first fortified church in the region to be listed with UNESCO, was happy for me to take her photograph.
 The colour combination of the rusty background and her clothes go so well together and I love her gentle hands and her trainers.

 2. Mr Schass